Employee Engagement Ideas To Take Away From Snapdeal 2.0

 - At first, they conducted company-wide town-hall meetings.
 There, Bahl and Bansal communicated with the whole company together in the same room.
 They gave assurances and explained their commitments.

 - Then, team-wise meetings followed.
 Briefing of team members about their role in building future Snapdeal 2.0 occurred.
-The need for a team working together was greater than ever.
+The need for a team working together was more significant than ever.
 Each team had a goal to fulfill.

 2. Keeping up the employees’ motivation

-To keep up employees motivation throughout the whole process, certain measures followed.
+To keep up employees' motivation throughout the whole process, distinct measures were followed.

 - Distribution of personalized copies of motivational books.
 These books had motivational, handwritten messages from Bahl and Bansal.